 But both medical and political trouble was brewing for the singer, trouble that would eventually lead to Bob Marley’s death.

 The Long Road To Bob Marley’s Death

 Conspiracy theorists may pinpoint the beginning of the end for Bob Marley as Dec.
 3, 1976.
 That day, Marley and his wife were attacked at their Jamaican home by gunmen shortly before Marley agreed to hold a free concert on Dec.
 5, 1976, in Kingston called “Smile Jamaica.”
-It coincided with the country’s elections, a turbulent time fraught with aggression by desperate Jamaicans on both sides.
+The concert coincided with the country’s elections, a turbulent time fraught with aggression by desperate Jamaicans on both sides.
 Marley himself was loosely aligned with Michael Manley, the left-wing, democratic socialist candidate.

 His manager, Danny Sims, recalled a doctor stating that Marley had “more cancer in him than I’ve seen with a live human being.”
-He gave Marley mere months to live and suggested, “he might as well go back out on the road and die there.”
+The doctor gave Marley mere months to live and suggested that the singer “might as well go back out on the road and die there.”

 How Did Bob Marley Die?

-In the end, even after Bob Marley’s death, he remains one of the most recognizable faces on Earth — and his message of unity more popular than ever.
+Decades after Bob Marley’s death, he remains one of the most recognizable faces on Earth and his message of unity is more popular than ever.
 But Marley is also a symbol of something else: the importance of getting checked for skin cancer and, if it’s detected, pursuing aggressive treatments.